alaasmagi/Lolo-v5-RSS-Viewer/README.md

       repository of your choosing.

 ## Notes:
       As this is one of the first times trying my hand at JavaScript, displaying individual articles in the modal didn't work out very well.
-      The part of the modal that didn't work out was commented out from the CSS and JavaScript files.
+The part of the modal that didn't work out was commented out in the CSS and JavaScript files.